awsdocs/amazon-dynamodb-developer-guide/doc_source/specifying-conditions.md

 ```

 **Note**
-The policy takes a whitelist approach, which allows access to a named set of attributes\.
-You can write an equivalent policy that denies access to other attributes instead \(that is, a blacklist approach\)\.
-We don't recommend this *blacklist* approach because users can determine the names of these blacklisted attributes by repeatedly issuing requests for all possible attribute names, eventually finding an attribute that they aren't allowed to access\.
-To avoid this, follow the *principle of least privilege*, as explained in Wikipedia at [http://en\.wikipedia\.org/wiki/Principle\_of\_least\_privilege](http://en.wikipedia.org/wiki/Principle_of_least_privilege), and use a *whitelist* approach to enumerate all of the allowed values, rather than specifying the denied attributes\.
+The policy takes an *allow list* \(sometimes known as *whitelist*\) approach, which allows access to a named set of attributes\.
+You can write an equivalent policy that denies access to other attributes instead\.
+We don't recommend this *deny list* \(or *blacklist*\) approach\.
+Users can determine the names of these denied attributes by repeatedly issuing requests for all possible attribute names, eventually finding an attribute that they aren't allowed to access\.
+To avoid this, follow the *principle of least privilege*, as explained in Wikipedia at [http://en\.wikipedia\.org/wiki/Principle\_of\_least\_privilege](http://en.wikipedia.org/wiki/Principle_of_least_privilege), and use an *allow list* approach to enumerate all of the allowed values, rather than specifying the denied attributes\.

-This policy doesn't permit `PutItem`, `DeleteItem`, or `BatchWriteItem`, because these actions always replace the entire previous item, which would allow users to delete the previous values for attributes that they are not allowed to access\.
+This policy doesn't permit `PutItem`, `DeleteItem`, or `BatchWriteItem`\.
+These actions always replace the entire previous item, which would allow users to delete the previous values for attributes that they are not allowed to access\.

 The `StringEqualsIfExists` clause in the permissions policy ensures the following:
 + If the user specifies the `Select` parameter, then its value must be `SPECIFIC_ATTRIBUTES`\.
 This requirement prevents the API action from returning any attributes that aren't allowed, such as from an index projection\.
-+ If the user specifies the `ReturnValues` parameter, then its value must be `NONE`, `UPDATED_OLD` or `UPDATED_NEW`\.
++ If the user specifies the `ReturnValues` parameter, then its value must be `NONE`, `UPDATED_OLD`, or `UPDATED_NEW`\.
 This is required because the `UpdateItem` action also performs implicit read operations to check whether an item exists before replacing it, and so that previous attribute values can be returned if requested\.
 Restricting `ReturnValues` in this way ensures that users can only read or write the allowed attributes\.
 + The `StringEqualsIfExists` clause assures that only one of these parameters — `Select` or `ReturnValues` — can be used per request, in the context of the allowed actions\.

 The following are some variations on this policy:
-+ To allow only read actions, we can remove `UpdateItem` from the list of allowed actions\.
-Because none of the remaining actions accept `ReturnValues`, we can remove `ReturnValues` from the condition\.
-We can also change `StringEqualsIfExists` to `StringEquals` because the `Select` parameter always has a value \(`ALL_ATTRIBUTES`, unless otherwise specified\)\.
++ To allow only read actions, you can remove `UpdateItem` from the list of allowed actions\.
+Because none of the remaining actions accept `ReturnValues`, you can remove `ReturnValues` from the condition\.
+You can also change `StringEqualsIfExists` to `StringEquals` because the `Select` parameter always has a value \(`ALL_ATTRIBUTES`, unless otherwise specified\)\.
-+ To allow only write actions, we can remove everything except `UpdateItem` from the list of allowed actions\.
-Because `UpdateItem` does not use the `Select` parameter, we can remove `Select` from the condition\.
-We must also change `StringEqualsIfExists` to `StringEquals` because the `ReturnValues` parameter always has a value \(`NONE` unless otherwise specified\)\.
++ To allow only write actions, you can remove everything except `UpdateItem` from the list of allowed actions\.
+Because `UpdateItem` does not use the `Select` parameter, you can remove `Select` from the condition\.
+You must also change `StringEqualsIfExists` to `StringEquals` because the `ReturnValues` parameter always has a value \(`NONE` unless otherwise specified\)\.
 + To allow all attributes whose name matches a pattern, use `StringLike` instead of `StringEquals`, and use a multi\-character pattern match wildcard character \(\*\)\.

 #### 3: Grant Permissions to Prevent Updates on Certain Attributes<a name="FGAC_DDB.Examples.3"></a>